Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.EphemeralOSDisk.md

 When using ephemeral OS, the OS disk must fit in the VM cache.
 The sizes for VM cache are available in the [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) in parentheses next to IO throughput ("cache size in GiB").

-# Examples
+Examples:

-Using the AKS default VM size Standard_DS2_v2 with the default OS disk size of 100GB as an example, this VM size supports ephemeral OS but only has 86GB of cache size.
+- Using the AKS default VM size Standard_DS2_v2 with the default OS disk size of 100GB as an example, this VM size supports ephemeral OS but only has 86GB of cache size.
 This configuration would default to managed disks if the user does not specify explicitly.
 If a user explicitly requested ephemeral OS, they would receive a validation error.

-If a user requests the same Standard_DS2_v2 with a 60GB OS disk, this configuration would default to ephemeral OS: the requested size of 60GB is smaller than the maximum cache size of 86GB.
+- If a user requests the same Standard_DS2_v2 with a 60GB OS disk, this configuration would default to ephemeral OS: the requested size of 60GB is smaller than the maximum cache size of 86GB.

 ## RECOMMENDATION